On the asymptotics of cubic fields ordered by general invariants

-The ``if'' part of the above result follows immediately from the shape of the leading asymptotics in Parts (a) and (c) of Theorem \ref{thGD}.
-The ``only if'' part requires more work since the residues of the Dirichlet series appearing in Part (b) of Theorem \ref{thGD} are not explicit.
+For the $\alpha\leq\beta$ case, the above result is an immediate consequence of Theorem \ref{thGD}.
+This $\alpha>\beta$ case requires a bit more work, since the residues of the Dirichlet series appearing in Part (b) of Theorem \ref{thGD} are not explicit.
 We give a general proof which also applies to many different situations, such as the family of quartic $D_4$-fields ordered by discriminant.

-Finally, we note that our counting results also have implications towards families of Artin $L$-functions associated to cubic $S_3$-fields.
-Let $\rho:S_3\to\GL_n(\C)$ be any representation of $S_3$.
+Finally, our counting results also have implications towards families of Artin $L$-functions associated to cubic $S_3$-fields.
+Indeed, let $\rho:S_3\to\GL_n(\C)$ be any representation of $S_3$.
 Given a cubic $S_3$-field $K$, with normal closure $M$, we obtain a Galois representation